learn-co-curriculum/phase-0-html-issue-bot-9000-lab/README.md

    [http://validator.w3.org/#validate_by_input][validator]
 4. Copy the code from index.html and paste it into the text area
 5. Click the large "Check" button
-6. Use the error messages to correct the code your copy of `index.html`
+6. Use the error messages to correct the code in your copy of `index.html`
 7. Repeat steps 3-6 until the Html Validator reports: "Document checking completed.
 No errors or warnings to show."
 8. Not only is the document now W3C-valid, it no longer looks weird